ZeroDarkThunder/ZeroDarkThunder/README.md

 I have worked as a software and security engineer in the US and Germany.
 I'm currently in Texas but I'm happy to fly out for any engagement which requires a personal touch.

-Get in touch if you're interested in having asymetric power in your next business or personal engagement.
+Reach out if you're interested in having asymetric power in your next business or personal engagement.

 Signal @Semtex.69